AdobeDocs/experience-manager-forms-cloud-service.en/help/aem-forms-cloud-service-communications-batch-processing.md

 * **Execution**: To start a batch operation, run and pass on the batch configuration to an Asynchronous API.

-### Components of a batch operations {#components-of-a-batch-operations}
+### Components of a batch operation {#components-of-a-batch-operations}

-**Cloud configuration**: Cloud configuration helps you connects an Experience Manager instance to blob storage.
+**Cloud configuration**: Cloud configuration helps you connect an Experience Manager instance to blob storage.

 **Batch Data Store configuration (USC)**: Batch data configuration helps you configure a specific instance of Blob storage for Batch APIs.

-**Batch APIs**: Use these to create and execute a batch operation to merge a PDF or XDP template with data and generate output in PDF, PS, PCL, and ZPL formats.
+**Batch APIs**: Use these APIs to create and execute a batch operation to merge a PDF or XDP template with data and generate output in PDF, PS, PCL, and ZPL formats.

 ![data-merge-table](assets/communications-batch-structure.png)